WHY CHILD MARRIAGE HAPPENS

 WHAT IS CHILD MARRIAGE?

-Early marriage is a violation of children’s human rights.
+Child, early or forced marriage or unions are a violation of children’s human rights.
 Despite being prohibited by international law, it continues to rob millions of girls under 18 around the world of their childhood.

-Early marriage denies girls their right to make vital decisions about their sexual health and well-being.
+Early marriage is a harmful practice that denies girls their right to make vital decisions about their sexual health and well-being.
 It forces them out of education and into a life of poor prospects, with an increased risk of violence, abuse, ill health or early death.

 Where does it happen?

-Early marriage and forced marriage is most common in Sub-Saharan Africa where 38% of girls become child brides.
+Early marriage and forced marriage is highest in Sub-Saharan Africa where 38% of girls become child brides.